mvolkmann/blog/src/swift/xctest.md

 ## Unit Test Configuration

-1. Select the topmost entry in the Navigator.
+1. Select the topmost entry in the Project Navigator.
 1. Select the main target.
 1. Click the "+" button at the bottom of the left nav to create a new target.
+1. Enter "test" to filter the set of templates displayed.
 1. Select "Unit Testing Bundle".
 1. Click the "Next" button.
 1. Click the "Finish" button.

-   This creates a new folder that appears in the Navigator whose name is the project name followed by "Tests".
+   This creates a new folder that appears in the Project Navigator whose name is the project name followed by "Tests".
    The new folder contains a `.swift` file with the same name containing starter test code.